when to go

 Guides and audio guides

-If you want to marvel at the Taj Mahal without the distraction of having a tour guide with you, government-approved AudioCompass provides an official and inexpensive Taj Mahal audio guide on its mobile phone app.
+If you want to marvel at the Taj Mahal without the distraction of having a tour guide with you, government-approved AudioCompass provides an official, inexpensive Taj Mahal audio guide on its mobile phone app.
 It is available in many foreign and Indian languages including English, French, German, Italian, Spanish and Japanese.

 See the Taj Mahal without going inside